jcrossley3/lein-modules/README.md

 [Immutant source tree](http://github.com/immutant/immutant) from a Maven
 [multi-module project](http://maven.apache.org/guides/mini/guide-multiple-modules.html)
 to a Leiningen one.
+It works well for a related suite of Leiningen projects stored in a single SCM repository.

-Features include the building of child projects in dependency order, flexible project inheritance based on Leiningen profiles, a simple dependency management mechanism, and automatic checkout dependencies.
+Features include the building of "child" projects in dependency order, flexible project inheritance based on Leiningen profiles, a simple dependency management mechanism, and automatic checkout dependencies.

 Minimum supported Leiningen version: 2.3.4
 Minimum supported Clojure version: 1.5.1

 ## Installation

-Put `[lein-modules "0.2.5"]` into the `:plugins` vector of your `:user` profile.
+Simply include `[lein-modules "0.3.0"]` in the `:plugins` vector of your Leiningen project.

-Installed globally, the plugin's implicit middleware will only affect those projects that include a `:modules` map in their project.clj.
+Installed globally, in your `:user` profile, the plugin's implicit middleware will only affect those projects that include a `:modules` map in their project.clj.

-But if you'd rather not install it globally, put `[lein-modules "0.2.5"]` into the `:plugins` vector of every associated module's project.clj.
+If you'd rather not install it globally, it needs to be in the `:plugins` vector of every associated module's project.clj.

 ## Usage

-From a parent module, use the `modules` higher-order task to build its "child" projects in the correct order.
+From any "parent" project, use the `modules` higher-order task to build its "child" projects in the correct order.
 When you first create a project that has inter-dependent modules, you must install them to your local repo prior to running any task that may attempt to resolve them.
-You can do this easily from the root:
+You can do this easily from your root project:

     $ lein modules install

-Once installed, you can run any task you like from the root:
+Once installed, you can run any task you like, e.g.:

     $ lein modules test
     $ lein modules deps :tree
     $ lein modules do clean, jar
     $ lein modules analias

+Normally, the task is not applied to the project in which you run the `modules` task, only the child projects it finds.
+You can override this behavior by adding `"."` to the `:dirs` vector.

-From a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge inherited profiles, and
+In a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge inherited profiles, and
-2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the Configuration section below.
+2) update the child's project map from its ancestors' `:versions` maps.

+See the Configuration section for more details on the supported options.

 ### Checkout Dependencies